Sony A6500 versus Olympus PEN-F

 Both the A6500 and the PEN-F are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A6500 replaced the earlier Sony A6300, while the PEN-F does not have a direct predecessor.

-So how do things add up?
+So what is the bottom line?
 Is the Sony A6500 better than the Olympus PEN-F or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Alpha A6500:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.